Glossary of Formal Languages and Compilation

 Pattern matching

-Mechanism for matching patterns.
+A mechanism for matching motifs.
 BP3 wildcards capture portions of derived strings for reuse.

 → See B6